palkan/action_policy/docs/quick_start.md

 gem install action_policy
 ```

-Or add this line to your application's Gemfile:
+Or add this line to your application's `Gemfile`:

 ```ruby
 gem "action_policy"